Like everyone else who have responded to this site, I give you a big “Thank You” for your faithfulness!

 I was reading the question having to do with Church and the Church.
 My thought process went to church authority held by the elders and pastor of the local church.
 I reason that they don’t have final authority, fore that leads to cultism – blindly following the leader of your group.
 However, the Scripture does speak to submission.
 How far does that go in the local church?
 And, how does the discernment of the individual Believer come into play when that discernment is contrary to church leadership?

-A. Most congregations have a board of Elders or Trustees who oversee operations and to whom the pastor reports.
+Most congregations have a board of Elders or Trustees who oversee operations and to whom the pastor reports.
 This board is often elected by the congregation.
-In some denominations there are regional, state and national hierarchies as well.
-Many Boards operate on the basis of majority rule, but some require unanimous consent before taking action, and generally submit issues to prayer before deciding.
+In some denominations, there are regional, state, and national hierarchies as well.
+Many Boards operate on the basis of majority rule, but some require unanimous consent before taking action and generally submit issues to prayer before deciding.